OliverHennhoefer/curriculum-vitae/README.md

 ## Automated builds

 GitHub Actions provides a convenient build environment for contributors who do not have a local TeX installation.
-Every push and pull request builds all profiles and runs the validation checks.
-Pull requests receive the generated PDFs as an artifact; successful pushes to the default branch also publish the canonical PDFs in `build/`.
+Every push automatically compiles all profiles, writes the generated PDFs to `build/`, and runs the validation checks.
+Pull requests receive the generated PDFs as an artifact.
+Successful pushes to the default branch also commit the refreshed canonical PDFs to `build/`.

 ## Customization